Bolivian prosecutors seek arrest warrant for Evo Morales – DW – 12/17/2024

 Morales previously denied wrongdoing

-Monday's warrant is the second issued against Morales in the same case.
+Monday's warrant is the second one to have been issued against Morales in the same case.

 In September, Gutierrez ordered Morales' arrest, but an appeal by his lawyers successfully halted the move.